This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- Antiviral medicine: These treat infections that are caused by a virus.
+- Antiviral medicine treats infections caused by a virus.

-- Rehabilitation: After you recover, you may need physical, occupational, or speech therapy.
+- Physical, occupational, or speech therapy may be recommended after you recover.
 These may help to improve movement, decrease pain, maintain daily activities, and improve your ability to eat or speak.

 Prevent viral encephalitis:

 - Wear long-sleeved shirts and long pants to keep your skin covered any time you are outdoors.

 - Use an insect repellant that contains DEET (active ingredient) on your clothing and exposed skin.
 Use repellants with 30% DEET or less on infants who are younger than 2 months old.
 Follow the instructions on the label when you use an insect repellant.
 Do not use DEET on the hands of young children or on babies who may rub their eyes or mouth.

 - Clear dead trees and brush away from where you live to decrease ticks.

 - Do not go outside at sunrise and sunset, when mosquitoes are most active.
 If you sleep outdoors, use a mosquito net.
 Put screens on all windows and outside doors of your house, and repair screens that have holes in them.